22 February 2024

 At GitHub, we use OpenTelemetry for distributed tracing.
 The opentelemetry-instrumentation-graphql gem instruments GraphQL queries, creating spans for field execution, type resolution, and authorisation checks.

-But when I ran memory_profiler against a typical GraphQL request as part of a routine profiling sweep, the numbers were alarming:
+I ran memory_profiler against a typical GraphQL request and saw this:

 allocated memory by gem